 As every angler knows, the electronics on your boat are critical to your fishing success.
 But with many brands and models to choose from, it can be hard to determine which brand to select.
-In this article, we evaluate several top fish finder models based on our survey of 250 boat owners.
+In this article, we identify the top rated fish finders based on our survey of 250 boat owners.

 Most Popular Fish Finders

 The Humminbird Helix series was the most popular among our boater participants in total.
 Approximately 1 in 5 (21%) had one installed on their boat.
 This was followed by three different Lowrance series (HDS, Elite and Hook) and a pair of Garmin series (EchoMap and GPSMap).